mostafasoufi/wp-vip/readme.txt

 5. Screen shot (screenshot-5.png) in Payments management page

 == Upgrade Notice ==
+= 1.0 =
+* Start plugin

+== Changelog ==
+= 1.0.3 =
+* Improvement: Changelog has been updated

 = 1.0.2 =
 * Improvement: Sanitize data input
 * Improvement: typos & setup CI/CD

-= 1.0 =
-* Start plugin

-== Changelog ==
 = 1.0.1 =
 * This is not new version.
 This is announcement for new version.
 Be patient...